2002 Pacific hurricane season: Other systems

-In addition to the above systems, an area of convection persisted near a developing circulation about 575 mi west-southwest of Johnston Atoll on July 18.
+An area of convection persisted near a developing circulation about 575 mi west-southwest of Johnston Atoll on July 18.
 An upper-level low to the northeast provided outflow, and the Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert early on July 19.
 Although not classified by the CPHC, the Japan Meteorological Agency (JMA) remarked that a tropical depression had developed by early on July 20, just east of the International Date Line.
 Soon after, it crossed into the western Pacific and briefly intensified into Tropical Storm Kalmaegi.
 Also on October 30, the JMA indicated that Tropical Storm Maysak moved into the basin and became extratropical few hours later.

 Storm names

-The following names were used for named storms that form in the northeastern Pacific Ocean during 2002.
-Retired names, if any, will be announced by the World Meteorological Organization during the 25th session of the RA IV Hurricane Committee in the spring of 2003.
-The names not retired from this list will be used again in the 2008 season.
-This was the same list used in the 1996 season.
+The following list of names was used for named storms that formed in the North Pacific east of 140°W during 2002.
+This was the same list used for the 1996 season, as no names were retired from it afterwards.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2002 are shown below, though only three of them were used during the season.
+For storms that form in the North Pacific between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Three named storms, listed below, formed within the area in 2002.
+Also, named storms in the table above that crossed into the area during the season are noted (*).

 Retirement

-On March 31, 2003, at the 25th session of the RA IV hurricane committee, the World Meteorological Organization retired the name Kenna from its rotating name lists due to the deaths and damages it caused, and it will not be used again for another Pacific hurricane.
-Kenna was replaced with Karina for the 2008 Pacific hurricane season.
+In the spring of 2003, the World Meteorological Organization retired the name Kenna from its rotating eastern Pacific name lists due to the deaths and damages it caused.
+Kenna was replaced with Karina for the 2008 season.

 Season effects

-This is a table of all the storms that formed in the 2002 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2002 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2002 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2002 USD.